-Are you a Netflix binge watcher, a vlogger, a gamer, a social networker, or simply a casual and occasional consumer of media products?
+Are you a Netflix binge watcher, a Tik-Tok fan, a gamer, a social networker, or simply a casual and occasional consumer of media products?
 Whatever your relationship with the contemporary mass media, you will benefit from the insights, knowledge and skills that a course in Media Studies can offer.

-In Media Studies you will explore how media products make meaning and represent 1950s and 1960s.
+In Media Studies you will explore how media products make meaning and represent social groups, events and issues.
 You will study the companies that make them and the audiences that consume them.
-You will ask and explore complex questions and apply theories and ideas from a range of theorists about the media: Does the media affect our view of the world around us?
-Does it influence politics and social changes?
+You will ask and explore complex questions and apply theories and ideas from a range of theorists about the media: Do newspapers reflect or construct our understanding of the world?
+How does advertising work?
+What role does the media play in a democracy?
 How do creative ideas get produced and distributed?
 Has the media changed over time?
 What role does it play in our lives?
-The examples you will explore are not just from the UK but from around the world - and not just from today's world but from the 1950s and 1960s.
-You will also create media products to a set brief.
+The examples you will explore are from the UK, USA and Europe, as well a chance to consider the media historically.